ed-kung/CSUN-Econ-433/docs/vignettes/checking-data.md

 ```

 Summarizing a variable is useful for getting a sense of the typical range of values that it has.
 You can also use that information to check whether the range makes sense.

+{: .warning }
+> `table` and `summary` are best used to check if you have mistakes in your data, but they will not produce accurate statistics if the data is a [stratified sample](/docs/glossary/stratified-sample).
+See the vignette on computing [summary statistics](/docs/vignettes/summary-statistics) for instructions on how to compute accurate summary statistics in stratified samples.